spatel03/covid202/final-project.md

 - firstnamelastname.py.txt (e.g., _warrenallen-final.py.txt_)

+Submit the materials through the `Final Project` assignment on Canvas.

 ## How to submit your final project

 Watch these videos for demonstrations of how to create the required document.